shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 *If you find any issues or have doubts, feel free to submit [issues](https://github.com/shilpa9a/Introduction_to_statistical_learning_Summary_Python/issues).*

-*If you have any generic feedback, ideas to collaborate or anything interesting to say, then email me at shilpaarora992[at]gmail[dot]com.*
+*If you have any generic feedback, ideas to collaborate or anything interesting to say, you can reach me at shilpaarora992[at]gmail[dot]com.*